Skip to main contentSkip to article

 The five sub-zones, mapped

-Routley is not one homogeneous block — it is five named sub-zones with different inventory mixes, different walkability stories, and different optionality premiums.
+Routley is five named sub-zones, each with its own walkability story and its own redevelopment-optionality premium.
 The Routley Park core is the school-and-park-walkability heart; the 200 Street corridor is the redevelopment-optionality western edge; Routley north blends into Yorkson; Routley south blends into Latimer and the SkyTrain corridor; Routley east is the 208 Street arterial-discount band.
-Different sub-zones, different decisions.

 Routley Park core